vothanhtuan1989/url_shortener_service/README.md

 ### Use API
 #### Step 1: register a user
-- Please change YOUR_EMAIL and YOUR_PASSWORD to register a user.
+- To register a user, please provide YOUR_EMAIL and YOUR_PASSWORD.

 ```command
   curl -i --location --request POST 'https://url-shorten.thanhtuan.tech/api/v1/registrations' \